ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 Although you can install Ansys together with other Ansys products or versions, on Windows, you should not install a student version of an Ansys product together with its non-student version.
-For example, installing both the Ansys MAPDL 202 2R2 Student Version and Ansys MAPDL 2022 R2 might cause license conflicts due to overwriting of environment variables.
+For example, installing both the Ansys MAPDL2022 R2 Student Version and Ansys MAPDL 2022 R2 might cause license conflicts due to overwriting of environment variables.
 Having different versions, for example the Ansys MAPDL 2022 R2 Student Version and Ansys MAPDL 2021 R1, is fine.